SAP-samples/teched2022-DA160/exercises/ex09/README.md

 22. Click Save (top right).
 <br>![](images/00_00_0097.png)

+---
+> :memo: @Perla: we could use the repeat action we have used in the previous exercices also here, like with associations or fiule upload. ***What do you think?***
+---

 23. Select the menu option Business Builder on the left-hand side.
 24. In case you are being asked, select the Space you created previously.
 25. Select the option Business Entities.